-- that the school's technical infrastructure is secure and is not open to misuse or malicious attack - that the school meets required e-safety technical requirements and any Local Authority / other relevant body E-Safety Policy / Guidance that may apply. - that users may only access the networks and devices through a properly enforced password protection policy, in which passwords are regularly changed - the filtering policy (if it has one), is applied and updated on a regular basis and that its implementation is not the sole responsibility of any single person - that they keep up to date with e-safety technical information in order to effectively carry out their e-safety role and to inform and update others as relevant that the use of the network / internet / Virtual Learning Environment / remote access / email is regularly monitored in order that any misuse / attempted misuse can be reported to the Headteacher / E-Safety Leader) for investigation.
+- that the school's technical infrastructure is secure and is not open to misuse or malicious attack - that the school meets required Online Safety technical requirements and any Local Authority / other relevant body Online Safety Policy / Guidance that may apply. - that users may only access the networks and devices through a properly enforced password protection policy, in which passwords are regularly changed - the filtering policy (if it has one), is applied and updated on a regular basis and that its implementation is not the sole responsibility of any single person - that they keep up to date with Online Safety technical information in order to effectively carry out their Online Safety role and to inform and update others as relevant that the use of the network / internet / Virtual Learning Environment / remote access / email is regularly monitored in order that any misuse / attempted misuse can be reported to the Headteacher / Online Safety Leader) for investigation.